Medical Allowance|Reimbursement |Advance |Rules |Form|Tax Exemption For Central Govt. Railways

 Medical Allowance Advance Eligibility

-To get the medial allowance there are some eligibilities required.
+To get the medical allowance there are some eligibilities required.
 These are:

 - The employee needs to be a salaried person

-- Has to work with central government organisation, state governmental organisation, public sector units, railway department and such
+- Has to work with a central government organization, state governmental organization, public sector units, railway department, and such

 - Pensioners are also eligible to draw medical allowance.